Save all your favourite Woodland Trust content in one place.Find out more about Scrapbook

 Sessile oak (Quercus petraea) is a deciduous broadleaf tree native to the UK and most of Europe.

 It differs only subtely from English, or pedunculate oak, and the two spceies often hybridise.
 Sessile oak is widely planted outside its natural range.

 What does oak look like?

-Sessile oak is only subtly different from English, or pedunculate, oak (Quercus robur).
-It has a more upright trunk and straighter branches than English oak.
-The leaves have longer stalks and the acorns have almost no stalks.
+This species differs from English, or pedunculate, oak (Quercus robur) in having stalkless (sessile) acorns.
+It also has a more upright trunk and straighter branches than English oak, and the leaves have longer stalks.

 As oaks mature they form a broad and spreading crown with sturdy branches beneath.
 Their open canopy enables light to penetrate through to the woodland floor, allowing bluebells and primroses to grow below, and their smooth and silvery brown bark becomes rugged and deeply fissured with age.

 Sessile oak is monoecious, meaning male and female flowers are found on the same tree.
 Male flowers are green catkins and female flowers are inconspicuous clusters of bracts (modified leaves), which resemble red flower buds.
 After pollination by wind, female flowers develop into a shiny seed held in a scaly wooden cup, commonly known as an acorn.
 Young acorns are green, maturing to brown before they fall.